 APPEALS

 Appeals arise as the result of an adverse decision from a protest hearing, administrative action, disciplinary hearing, or lower-level appeal.
-All grievances involving the right to participate and compete in activities sponsored by the Federation, the State Association, and its members, may be appealed to the Federation’s Appeals Committee that have final jurisdiction to approve, modify or reverse a decision.
+All grievances involving the right to participate and compete in activities sponsored by the Federation, the State Association, and its members, may be appealed to the Federation’s Appeals Committee that has final jurisdiction to approve, modify or reverse a decision.
 Only those parties to the original action, who are impacted by such decision, shall be allowed to appeal.
 An appeal shall not have the effect of "staying" a previous ruling.
 Previous decisions remain in force, pending the result of the appeal.

 DISCIPLINARY HEARINGS